…But now you’re done! Time to swan dive into your roomful of cold hard cash like Scrooge McDuck!

 There’s always going to be someone who’s smarter than you, or more talented, or better-connected in the industry.
 For the most part, you can’t control any of that.
 The only thing you can control is how hard you work.
 This is what will ultimately separate you from the pack.

 The fact is, most businesses fail.
 To be successful, you need to take risks, but in taking risks, you stand to lose.
-To own a small business is to live in constant fear and anxiety of the unknown, even if you’re successful.
+To own a small business is to live in constant partnership with the unknown, even if you’re successful.
 Heck, especially if you’re successful.